 - We strongly recommend that you have the transcript sent to you and then you submit a copy to our office, and keep a copy for your own records.

 - Be sure to submit all pages of the transcript.

 This method will let you request a transcript online to be mailed to the address you have on file with the IRS.
 The IRS recommends you allow 5-10 business days for arrival.

-Go to www.IRS.gov and Click GET A TAX TRANSCRIPT (under Tools).
+Go to www.IRS.gov and Click Get Your Tax Record.
 Select GET TRANSCRIPT BY MAIL.
 Enter the taxpayers information and click Continue.

 Tips: Be sure you are typing the address exactly as it appears on the tax return.
 Spellings, punctuation, and abbreviations such as Rd., RD, Road will make a difference.

 Online To Be Downloaded